 Drinking alcohol during pregnancy can seriously harm your unborn child and result in a wide range of negative effects and birth defects.
 These are collectively known as fetal alcohol spectrum disorder (FASD).

-FASD is the term used to describe the physical and/or neurodevelopmental impairments that can result in a person whose mother drank alcohol during pregnancy.
+FASD is the term used to describe the physical and/or neurodevelopmental impairments that can occur in a person whose mother drank alcohol during pregnancy.

 People with FASD can experience lifelong problems, such as learning difficulties, mental illness, and drug and alcohol problems.